pikapi-pi/HeMiCoRe/README.md

 ## Training from scratch, fine-tuning, and exporting the desicion-making patches

 evaluation of our proposed framework HeMiCoRe.
+Note: maybe you need to change the final row of code in utils/datasets.py.

 ```shell
 cd runs